 The immediate surrounding area is famous for great walking.

-Very special is the religious celebration of Corpus Christi (June), when the whole village is carefully decorated with flowers and plants.
+Very special is the religious celebration of Corpus Christi (June), when the whole white village is carefully decorated with flowers and plants.

-The white village of Zahara de la Sierra has one of the most stunning settings in the province of Cadiz, if not the whole of Andalucia.
+The white town of Zahara de la Sierra has one of the most stunning settings in the province of Cadiz, if not the whole of Andalucia.
 This lovely ‘pueblo blanco’ offers great views across the lake and a stunning hilltop castle (well worth the hike).

-The lake is a reservoir.
+The lake is in fact a reservoir.
 It is amid mountains and it is deep; the mountains of Grazalema being the closest and the main supplier of the water.
 The reservoir, which is relatively new, has made the town even more popular with visitors.
 No wonder that you will find many holiday villas in this beautiful area in Andalucía, with stunning views of the lake.

 The lake of Zahara offers many opportunities to enjoy like kayaking, stand up paddling, and swimming at its artificial beach located in “Arroyomolinos Recreational Area”.
 There are lifeguards, six hectares of lush gardens with barbecue pits and a cafe-bar/restaurant.
 Just below the town is an area to park the car and walk by the reservoir.
 You can hire Kayaks to go out on the lake.